What is email list cleaning?

 Once engagement rates start to climb, filter out subscribers who still aren’t interacting with your emails.
 (We’ll address what to do with these users a little later on.)

-2. Implement a Re-engagement Campaign
+2. Send a Re-engagement Email Campaign

 Low engagement doesn’t necessarily mean that recipients are uninterested in your business overall – they may just not like the type of content that you’re providing.
 Before you write off recipients that don’t usually open your emails or click through to your website, consider what other kinds of content you could provide that might be more appealing.